kshedden/seqmatch/README.md

 reads and 60 million target gene sequences, and the results will be complete in around 5 hours when using 10 cores.

-The user provides a window width (for the exact matching window), and a list of left endpoints for these windows.
-For example, if the window width is 30 and the left endpoints are 0, 15, 30, 45, and 60, then the windows are [0, 30), [15, 45), [30, 60), [45, 75), and [60, 90).
+The user provides a parameter `WindowWidth` (for the width of the exact matching window), and a list of left endpoints for these windows.
+For example, if the window width is 30 and the left endpoints are 0, 15, 30, 45, and 60, then the exact match windows are [0, 30), [15, 45), [30, 60), [45, 75), and [60, 90).
 For a read to match a target, the sequence must match exactly in at least one of these windows.
 The remainder of the sequence needs to match such that the overall identity between the read and its matching genome sequence exceeds the value given by the parameter `PMatch`.

-Notes:

-* Only the first encountered matching gene sequence for each read is returned.
-We could return all of the matches, but this dramatically blows up the run time/file size, since it is dominated by a small number of low-information reads that match many targets.
-We could also attempt to return only the best match, or a bounded number of matches, but these are not implemented yet.

 __Configurable parameters__